 Innovation

 Physics regularly contributes to the innovations needed to address major technological, economic and societal challenges.
-This is why relations between the INP and industry - corporations and more recently SMEs - are constantly intensifying.
-Technology transfer of the INP laboratories' research also involves filing patents and the creation of start-up companies.
+This is why partnership between CNRS Physique and industry - from large companies to SMEs - are constantly intensifying.
+Research results such as inventions, software or know-how can be the subject of technological transfer, through the creation of start-ups or through licenses to existing companies.

 Providing solid foundations for technology transfer and innovation